SparksNetwork/sparks-frontend/README.md

 the overview of your firebase application page.

 - **FIREBASE_DATABASE_URL**
-  - URL the point to your Firbase database usually looks like https://*application-name*.firebaseio.com
+  - URL the point to your Firbase database.
+Usually looks like https://*application-name*.firebaseio.com
 - **FIREBASE_API_KEY**
   - Unique API key from Firebase.
 - **FIREBASE_AUTH_DOMAIN**
-  - Where Firebase communicates to various authentication endpoints from usually looking like *application-name*.firebaseapp.com
+  - Where Firebase communicates to various authentication endpoints.
+Usually looks like *application-name*.firebaseapp.com
 - **FIREBASE_STORAGE_BUCKET**
-  - Where your Firebase Storage is location usually looks like *application-name*.appspot.com
+  - Where your Firebase Storage is located.
+Usually looks like *application-name*.appspot.com
 - **FIREBASE_MESSAGING_SENDER_ID**
   - A unique key firebase uses to associate push notifications to your application.